aarongaut/nextsong/README.md

 # Usage

-See the test cases in `tests` for usage examples.
+See `tests/cases/examples` for usage examples.
 For help on the command line tool, invoke

 ```
 nextsong --help